A character is shown as getting really good grades in school, and being all around academically competent.

 - Ami is one of the most well-known anime examples.
 She's so smart that she's often referred to as one of the best students of the country.

-- While he can be goofy, Umino is one of the best students in Miss Haruna's class.
+- Despite being a goofy Otaku, Umino is one of the best students in Miss Haruna's class.

 - In contrast to his Book Dumb sister, Shingo effortlessly gets excellent grades at school.